Atara-2006/ApartmentBrokerageProject/README.md

 # 🗄 Database Structure

-המערכת מבוססת על **מסד נתונים רלציוני** הכולל שלוש טבלאות מרכזיות:
+The system is built on a **relational database** consisting of three main tables:

 ### Agents

-מכילה את פרטי סוכני הנדל״ן.
+Stores real estate agent details.

 ### ApartmentStatuses

-טבלת סטטוסים עבור נכסים.
+Defines the available property statuses.

 ### Apartments

-טבלת הדירות הכוללת:
+Contains full property data, including:

-* פרטי נכס
+* Property details
-* קישור לסוכן (AgentId)
+* Reference to agent (**AgentId**)
-* קישור לסטטוס (StatusId)
+* Reference to status (**StatusId**)

-הקשרים בין הטבלאות מנוהלים באמצעות **Foreign Keys**.
+Relationships are enforced using **Foreign Keys**, ensuring data integrity.

 ---

-# ⚠️ Technical Issue Solved
+# ⚠️ Technical Issue Resolved

-במהלך הפיתוח התרחשה שגיאת SQL:
+During development, the following SQL error occurred:

-Msg 515 – Cannot insert the value NULL into column 'AgentId'
+**Msg 515 – Cannot insert the value NULL into column 'AgentId'**

 ### Cause

-ניסיון להכניס דירה כאשר לא קיים סוכן משויך.
+An attempt was made to insert a property without assigning an existing agent.

 ### Solution

-הוטמע מנגנון עבודה מסודר:
+A structured workflow was implemented:

-1. הזנת סוכנים לטבלת **Agents**
+1. Insert agents into the **Agents** table
-2. שימוש ב-AgentId קיים בעת יצירת דירה
+2. Use a valid **AgentId** when creating a property

-כך נמנעת חריגה במסד הנתונים ונשמרת שלמות הנתונים.
+This ensures database integrity and prevents insertion errors.

 ---